5 Work-Life Balance Tips for Teachers Earning a Master’s

 One more tip – don’t forget to reward yourself on a regular basis for achieving even small goals.
 Combining teaching with grad school isn’t easy; by looking forward to small rewards, it’ll be easier to stay on track and push forward to your next goal.

 Need more pointers for better time management in a Master’s program?
-Check out our post “How to Create Work-School-Life Balance” for some all-around advice on getting organized, setting priorities and managing your sanity.
+Check out our post “How to Create Work-School-Life Balance” for some tips on getting organized, setting priorities and managing your sanity.